 New phone models arrive monthly.
 Most phone product lines get an annual refresh.

-Apple usually does its annual iPhone upgrades all at once.
+Apple usually does its annual iPhone launches all at once.
+In most years this happens in the run up to Christmas.

 Top Android phone makers like Samsung, Huawei and Nokia have a few product lines.
 Each line gets its own annual update.
 The phone makers tend to stagger their launches.

-Add in the smaller brands and yes, we see a dozen launches of note each year.
+Add in the smaller brands and yes, we see a dozen notable phone launches each year.

 Phone makers expect you to hang on to a device for at least two years even if they refresh their model lines every year.